What is INFLATION? Inflation is nothing but a general increase in the prices of various goods and services over time in an economy.

 It is a mainly unplanned expenditure that is unproductive in nature and only increases the purchasing power and demand.

-The increasing government expenditure, due to deficit and increase in money supply, is met by deficit budget and by printing new currency which increases both inflation and supply.
+The increasing government expenditure, due to deficit and increase in money supply, is met by a deficit budget and by printing new currency which increases both inflation and supply.

 PRICE ESCALATION FACTOR